OpenTermsArchive/p2b-compliance-snapshots/README.md

 # Open Terms Archive - P2B Compliance snapshots

+**This collection has been transferred and is now maintained directly by the European Commission’s [Digital Services Terms and Conditions Database](https://platform-contracts.digital-strategy.ec.europa.eu).
+That official database was launched in December 2023, and versions of the original Open Terms Archive collection have not been tracked since August 2024.**

 This repository is to be considered as a database only.
 You can find the documentation by following the link in the “About” section of this page.